 Certainly, the Price Cutter Charity Championship presented by Dr Pepper continues to gain strength and does so thanks to a number of factors: growth of the PGA’s Web.com Tour; and continued support from the John Q. Hammons Foundation, Price Cutter Supermarkets and Ozarks-area sponsorships, volunteers, Highland Springs Country Club and tournament staff.

-More importantly, the tournament has forever benefitted local children’s charities, and now the 26th annual event is upon the Ozarks again this weekend.
+More importantly, the tournament has forever benefitted local children’s charities, and the 29th event is upon the Ozarksin 2018.

 What a run it’s been.

 The tournament has raised almost $14.7 million for charities, including more than $957,000 in 2017.

 The continued support of Price Cutter Supermarkets, which has been a presenting or title sponsor for nearly 20 years, has been significant.
 Additionally, a number of events, such as pro-ams as well as the inaugural Harvest Moon Festival last year, have come aboard to make it all happen.

 Overall, the tournament has stared down challenges, such as the economic downturn of the past decade, and still thrived.

 “We cannot enjoy success in this tournament without help from across the Ozarks, or without the national support of the PGA and Web.com,” Andrews said.
 “It’s truly a team and community effort that has kept it alive and successful for more than quarter century.”

 Price Cutter Supermarkets calls it “a blessing” to help make a difference in the community.

 “We were approached and wanted to step up.
 We obviously wanted to continue the cause.
 We’ve just seen all of the good that has come of it,” said Rob Marsh, Vice President of Operations for Price Cutter Supermarkets.
 “We like that all the money stays with local children’s charities.”